Self-Sufficient Kids

 The next step kids need to understand is the importance of reading clothing labels.

-Labels tell a lot about a fabric – how it should be washed (dry cleaned or in the washing machine?), at what temperature, whether it can be among other fabrics in the machine, and how it should be dried.
+Labels tell a lot about a fabric – how it should be washed (dry cleaned or in the washing machine?), at what temperature (cold water or hot water?), whether it can be among other fabrics in the machine, and how it should be dried (tumble dried or air dry?).

 If you’re interested in giving your kids a full tutorial about how different fabrics should be treated, check out this list.